Here's a little bit about Life with Anna C!

 Daunting chores that you just wish you could “swish & flick” them done?

-Here are a few problems/issues that I try to focus here on Life with Anna C:
+I try to focus on a few topics on Life with Anna C:

 - Not knowing what is happening on what day and what time and where. (ie. Lil' Jimmy's practice is Weds at 4p at Blue Rhino fields, not Monday at 5p Alliance fields)

-- Every time you sit down to budget, you cry, break a pencil, or get confused on your own math
+- Every time you sit down to budget, you cry, break a pencil, or get confused about your own math

 - Between dealing with your own anxiety & depression, you have your families also.
 Which, I know, makes you more anxious & depressed.